followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGridFieldChooser/dxPivotGridFieldChooser.md

 ===========================================================================

 <!--shortDescription-->
 A complementary widget for the [PivotGrid](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/) that allows you to manage data displayed in the **PivotGrid**.
+The field chooser is already integrated in the **PivotGrid** and can be invoked using the context menu.
+If you need to continuously display the field chooser near the **PivotGrid** widget, use the **PivotGridFieldChooser** widget.
 <!--/shortDescription-->

 <!--fullDescription-->
-The field chooser is already integrated in the **PivotGrid** and can be invoked using the context menu.
-If you need to continuously display the field chooser near the **PivotGrid** widget, use the **PivotGridFieldChooser** widget.

-You can add the **PivotGridFieldChooser** widget using one of the following approaches.
+#include common-ref-roottopic-introduction with { WidgetName: "PivotGridFieldChooser" }

 ---
 #####[**jQuery**](/Documentation/Guide/Getting_Started/Widget_Basics_-_jQuery/Create_and_Configure_a_Widget/)